 Recently, Brad developed a badges program as an alternative for traditional grades for his tech students.
 Over the years this program has undergone many changes, and the results have been utterly amazing.
 In 2016 ISTE published his book on badges called Reward Learning with Badges, it continues to be one of the top selling books.

-His newest “Techttoos” tech badges for middle schools will launch soon.
+His newest “Techttoos” tech badges for middle schools has just launched at www.MyTechttoos.com .

 Metropolitan School of Panama, Panama City, Panama (2014 to 2018) Technology Resource Facilitator